Skip to main content

 There are a couple of threads we could follow here.
 But l

-et's take probably the biggest twist of the season, or the entire series for that matter: Will Byers, the kid who everyone has needed to rescue all series-long, has powers and has for a long time.
+et's take probably the biggest twist of the season, or the entire series for that matter: Will Byers, the kid who everyone has needed to rescue all series long, has powers and has had them for a long time.
 How did this manage to take all of us off guard while still feeling like the perfect capstone?

-This development had basis within the rules of this universe.
-A great deal of the plot has been hinged on the lingering effects of Will's time in the Upside-Down, and this has often manifested in him somehow being a reflecting glass for the great big shadow in the dark netherworld.
+It helps that this development had basis within the rules of this universe.
+A great deal of the plot has hinged on the lingering effects of Will's time in the Upside-Down, and this has often manifested in him somehow being a reflecting glass for the great big shadow in the dark netherworld.
 There's already strong precedent for The Upside-Down enforcing its power through Will.
 Is it so hard to imagine that, following a dramatic change in how he sees himself, this kid could run that equation in reverse?

 "Throughout the seasons, he's been a little more fearful than the others.
 He hasn't been a leader.
 He hasn't accepted himself in the way that some of our characters have.
 So I think it was really talking about if he really is able to at least start to accept himself for who he is, will that give him the kind of strength that he needs in order to access these powers?
 That's really where Episode 4 - and really the arc of the first four episodes - led for him."